-Mapleton, a rural town of about 800 people, is at the northern end of the Blackall Range, 95 km north of central Brisbane and 25 km inland from Maroochydore.
+Mapleton, a rural town, is at the northern end of the Blackall Range, 95 km north of central Brisbane and 25 km inland from Maroochydore.
 In 1892 a postal receiving office was opened at a local farm house when the area was known as Luton.
 Two years later it was decided to name the postal site Mapleton, possibly after a village in Derbyshire, England.

 Farm selections for orchards and plantations were taken up in the 1890s, but the unique quality of Mapleton was its elevation, offering relief from the muggy conditions of the Maroochy coast.
 By the early 1900s Mapleton had the Ocean View hotel and several guesthouses.
 It was described as the gateway to the Blue Mountains of Queensland.
 In 1915 a tramway from Mapleton via Kureelpa to Nambour was opened to carry produce to the North Coast railway line, answering a long felt need by the Mapleton Fruit Growers and Farmers Association.
 With a population of about 250, Mapleton was described as a dairying and fruit-growing district in Pugh's Queensland directory in 1925, with a few stores, tradespeople and two sawmills.
 It continued in much the same rural environment for the next 60 years until Sunshine Coast tourism and the tourist route through Montville and the Blackall Ranges brought it to prominence.
 Its population doubled between 1986 and 1996, with the addition of numerous attractions and an annual writers' festival.